Explore UCD

 Indicative Module Content:

-Drawing on the state of the art in social science, policy analysis, law, ethics, and design, this module will build on the a multidisciplinary introduction in Digital Policy I to current challenges, debates, and approaches to designing, implementing, and developing policy for different organisational and technological contexts.
+Drawing on the state of the art in social science, policy analysis, law, ethics, and design, this module will build on Digital Policy I to explore current challenges, debates, and approaches to designing, implementing, and developing policy for different organisational and technological contexts.

 Student Effort Hours: